Still, more and more people are becoming interested in cryptocurrency. And since you are here, we know you are one of those too.

 Bitcoin Mining Overview

-Bitcoin is a cryptocurrency and worldwide payment systems that functions without a central bank or single, aka decentralized.
+Bitcoin is a cryptocurrency and worldwide payment system that functions without a central bank or.
+In other words, its decentralised.
+There's no bank, no government, and no organisation that somehow holds all the cards.

 Instead of having paper money, which a government decides to print and distribute, Bitcoins don’t have that.
 What they do as oppose to that is have miners who confirm transactions.